56kcloud/Training/Docker/kickstart/chapters/images-and-volumes.md

 ## Let's Take a Break then continue to WebApps Part 2

-For the next step in the tutorial head over to [WebApps Part Deux](./webapps-part2.md)
+For the next step in the tutorial, head over to [Webapps with Docker - Part Two](./webapps-part2.md)